Early Bird Savings on Next Season Through September 30th!

 – Bev C.

-This year we’re again running a loop around the Pacific.
-We’ll sail from San Diego to Ensenada and Guadalupe Island before sailing the transpac route to Oahu.
-From there we’ll loop south, almost to the equator, visiting Palmyra, Fanning, the Phoenix Islands, and Kiritimati before returning to Oahu.
-Then back through the Great Pacific Garbage Patch, the North Pacific Gyre, to Victoria, Seattle, and Vancouver.
-From Vancouver, it’ll be back down the coast to San Francisco, Monterey, the Channel Islands, and Ensenada to end the 2020 season.
-Our 2020 voyages are focused on sailing, science learning, and exploration – although, as always, our ecological mindset will be incorporated into all our trips.
+In 2023, Sea Dragon will do explore the far corners of the North Pacific.
+We start the season off in January 2023 with an awesome transpac crossing from Ensenada to Hawaii.
+From there we’ll head south across the equator, visiting Palmyra and Kiritimati on our way to Tahiti.
+We’ll return to Hawaii via Christmas Island, then do another loop to Tahiti and back.
+Once we’re back in Hawaii we’ll sail through the Great Pacific Garbage Patch, the North Pacific Gyre, to Victoria, BC.
+From Victoria it’ll be back down the coast to San Francisco, Monterey, the Channel Islands, and Ensenada to end the 2023 season.
+Our 2023 voyages are focused on adventure, exploring off the beaten path, blue water sailing, science, learning, and exploration – although, as always, our ecological mindset will be incorporated into all our trips.

 Sea Dragon is an extremely tough 72ft steel yacht that has circumnavigated the world twice – going upwind – or in sailing terms “the wrong direction”.
 She is designed to keep amateur crew safe in the roughest of conditions for months at a time, and is a great platform to learn on.
 While no boat is truly comfortable going upwind, Sea Dragon was built for it, and is the most comfortable boat going to windward in a gale that we’ve ever been aboard.